NexusMutual/docs/docs/resources/faq.md

 ### Will I get a notification when the membership process has been completed?

-We do not send out any notifications when your membership is complete.
-To respect the privacy of our users, we do not send out email or SMS notifications when the membership process has been completed.
+Yes, once your KYC has completed you will receive an email notification to the email you used to register as a member.

-If more than 48 hours has passed and your membership still hasn't gone through, please reach out in the [Open a Ticket channel](https://discord.gg/nexusmutual) in the Nexus Mutual Discord.
+If more than 24 hours has passed and your membership still hasn't gone through, please reach out through the [Nexus Mutual contact forum](https://nexusmutual.io/contact).

 ## Cover products